 Other Sources

-Use your application’s method for making HTTP POST requests (e.g.,
+Use your application’s method for making HTTP POST requests (e.g., fetch in JavaScript, requests in Python, or cURL on the command line).

 Step 3: Craft the JSON Payload